haiku/website/content/news/2020-10-03-wallpaper-contest.md

 ## Guidelines

 Artists are free to submit in any category they please.
-We hope below guidelines will help you in creating the new Haiku wallpapers:
+We hope the guidelines below will help:

 - Illustrations should be in at least landscape 5K size.
 - Vector illustrations should include a "lite" version, to be used as the default wallpaper (see the second paragraph).
-Color scheme of this lite variant should blend in with the standard system background colour.
+The colour scheme of this lite variant should blend in with the standard system background colour.
 - We encourage painted illustrations to use subtle haiku themes, such as leaves, Far-Eastern typography, and literature.
 Anime-themed drawings are also welcome, but should there be human characters, they should not be the main focus.
 - For vector illustrations, use darker blue tones as the main colour.
 For painted illustrations, use warmer colours.
 - Doodle versions of the Haiku logo are welcome, in-fact we would love to have a coloured Haiku logo doodle for the default wallpaper image (see the part about the lite version).